Table of Contents

 If you need to update your profile photo, be sure to read my other blog post on how to optimize your Google Business Profile photo, which contains more detailed tips on lighting, composition, and how to avoid distractions as well as some example photos.

-You can add some products to your profile that will appear in your profile in search results, however, be aware that this is a static list and needs to be added manually to each profile.
+You can add some products to your profile that will appear in your profile in local searches and search results pages, however, be aware that this is a static list and needs to be added manually to each profile.
 There is no ability to upload a feed or automate this.
 Hey Google: Wouldn’t it be nice if we could flag products in our merchant feed to appear here?
 For most retail operations, this will be too much to manage, especially as pricing and availability changes often, so you may need to pick some stable and high priority products to be shown here.

 Consider making your business description relevant for the holiday season.
 Once the holiday shopping season is over, you can revert it to your evergreen description.
 Include the major departments and shopping categories and how people can get notified of the latest deals.
 Think of it as marketing copy instead of a corporate “about us” statement.